What do you want to learn?

 Moving away from self-fulfillment can free up your time and help you proactively replenish stock, provide real-time inventory tracking, and let you monitor changes in SKU performance over time so you can do the tasks that will grow your business.

-For example, a 3PL automates inventory management processes and offers improved visibility, even when your products are in the 3PL’s fulfillment center.
+For example, a 3PL automates inventory management processes and offers improved visibility, even when your products are in the 3PL’s fulfilment centre.
 In fact, ShipBob helped an ecommerce brand save 120+ hours per week, much of which came from inventory-related tasks.

 “One of the greatest features of ShipBob’s software is the inventory management functionality, which lets us track inventory change and velocity over time.
 Being able to monitor which styles are selling quickly helps us always keep our best sellers in stock.